Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 ##### test_scr.py script

-This is an example script that shows how configuration from `config.json` file can be accessed from a script. `package_name` will be passed to the script as argument and then can be used for fetching configuration using `ApplicationConfigurator` from `ferris_cli` python package.
+This is an example script that shows how the configuration from `config.json` file can be accessed from a script. `package_name` will be passed to the script as argument and then can be used for fetching configuration using `ApplicationConfigurator` from `ferris_cli` python package.

 ```python
 import sys, json